 It’s not a decision to be made lightly.
 That’s why, in this series of blog posts, we’re exploring three key areas around SAP’s S/4HANA product and its deadline:

 Want the full story?
 We’ve written a full guide on SAP S/4HANA, the deadline, and your options as an SAP customer.

 An in-memory database…

-S/4HANA is SAP’s new generation of their Business Suite, written for the existing SAP HANA platform.
+S/4HANA is SAP’s new generation of its Business Suite, written for the existing SAP HANA platform.

 …with an embedded ERP

-There is a large ‘however’ coming.
-SAP haven’t released just one S/4HANA product, though they are in the habit of marketing S/4HANA as one product.
+However, SAP hasn’t released just one S/4HANA product, though it’s in the habit of marketing S/4HANA as one product.

-A Software as a Service (SaaS) product, where all customers access the software in the Cloud, upload their data, and select what feature(s) they need, when they need them.
+This is a Software as a Service (SaaS) product, where all customers access the software in the Cloud, upload their data, and select what feature(s) they need and when they need them.

 Some important factors to consider:

 - Only a limited number of ERP features are available